sbohmann/photobackup-server/README.md

 In case you create a directory, make sure that your containing directory is located inside your backup grade storage.

-In case it is a link, make sure that the linked directory is located inside your backup grade storage.
+In case you create a link, make sure that the linked directory is located inside your backup grade storage.

 Once you start docker, the directory tree